Charlie Wilson's War poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Charlie Wilson's War against these established plot points, we can identify how Mike Nichols utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Charlie Wilson's War within the comedy genre.

 Mike Nichols's Structural Approach